-The idea for patient compliance automation in clinical trials and real-life was born over a bottle of wine.
+The idea for automated detection and response in clinical trials and real-life was born over a bottle of wine.

 I had been involved with Fidelis Security and after the company was sold to General Dynamics, I was between gigs.
 A friend of a friend introduced me to an Israeli CRO who needed some technical assistance in a clinical trial of a medical device in the psychiatric space.
 I didn't do much but after the customer received their 510(K), the CRO invited me to a cooking class to celebrate the successful submission.
 The entire clinical space was new and strange to me especially the part of SDV, site visits and all the people and paper-intensive processes.